hutattedonmyarm/Groundphlegm-Src/Content/posts/2020-08-08_Contextual_ads_can_save_media.md

 This is about behavioural ads vs contextual ones.
 So what are each of them?

-> The mainstay of online advertising is "behavioral advertising" in which ads are placed based on dossiers of your activity and preferences that have been compiled by Big Tech giants and shadowy data-brokers.
+> The mainstay of online advertising is "behavioural advertising" in which ads are placed based on dossiers of your activity and preferences that have been compiled by Big Tech giants and shadowy data-brokers.

 In contrast to contextual ads: